Alfonzo Dennard

-Alfonzo Dennard (born September 9, 1989) is a former American football cornerback.
-He was drafted by the New England Patriots in the 7th round with the 224th overall pick of the 2012 NFL Draft.
-He played in college for the University of Nebraska Cornhuskers.
+Alfonzo Dennard (born September 9, 1989) is an American former professional football player who was a cornerback for the New England Patriots of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers, and was selected by the New England Patriots in the 2012 NFL draft.

-Early years
+Early life

 Dennard excelled on both sides of the ball at Wilcox County High School, and was Nebraska's first scholarship player from Georgia since 2001.
 As a junior, Dennard caught 45 passes for 840 yards and 12 touchdowns, while rushing 24 times for 240 yards and six touchdowns.
 On defense, he made 60 tackles and had six interceptions.
-In his senior season, Dennard played a leading role in helping Wilcox County and Coach Mark Ledford to a 13-2 record and state runner-up finish in Class A. Dennard made 53 tackles, while picking off five passes as a cornerback.
+In his senior season, Dennard played a leading role in helping Wilcox County and Coach Mark Ledford to a 13–2 record and state runner-up finish in Class A. Dennard made 53 tackles, while picking off five passes as a cornerback.
 Offensively, Dennard caught 39 passes for 780 yards and scored 14 touchdowns.
 He also used his speed to help on special teams, returning two kickoffs and one punt for touchdowns.
 Dennard received first-team Class A all-state honors from the Georgia Sportswriters Association.
 Dennard played in the GACA North-South All-Star game.
 Regarded as a three-star recruit by Rivals.com, Dennard chose Nebraska over North Carolina and Troy, among others.

 Dennard was also a contributor in track and basketball.
 He played point guard in basketball and used his speed in sprint events in track.
 In 2008, he placed second in the regional meet in the long jump after posting a personal-best leap of 6.68 meters (21 feet, 9 inches), and finished sixth in the state with a leap of 6.50 meters (21 feet, 3 inches).